Milicent Shinn: The Overland Monthly

+In an 1891 article titled the "Warmed Overland Monthly" Ambrose Bierce, known for his biting journalism, wrote about the rumors that the Overland Monthly would be soon passed into new hands.

+In the April 1894, Milicent resigned from the editorship and introduced her replacement Rounsevelle Wildman.
 In an article in the Overland Monthly, July 1898, Shinn reflected on her years as editor, 1883–1894.
 She talked about how the world's attention at the time was fixated on the Gold Rush that took place in California.
 Shinn corresponded with many famous people, like John Muir, while editor.

 Personal life

-She was a lifelong resident of California.
-Her life followed the path of academia, but family matters, described as the Family Claim, limited the amount of time she could invest in her personal aspirations and prompted Shinn to return home to act as a caretaker for her aging parents after receiving her Ph.D.
+Shinn was a lifelong resident of California.
+Her life followed the path of academia, but family matters, described as the "family claim", limited the amount of time she could invest in her professional aspirations and prompted Shinn to return home to act as a caretaker for her aging parents after receiving her Ph.D.
 Her father, James, died before Milicent received her PhD.
 Lucy Shinn died in 1915.
-Given this limitation, Shinn capitalized on her surroundings making Ruth the center of her work.
-There is no record of Shinn having any intimate relationships, and there is no record of her having any children of her own.
+Shinn capitalized on her surroundings, making Ruth and her other nieces and nephews the center of her work.
+There is no record of Shinn having any intimate relationships or any children of her own.

+Some research suggests that Shinn viewed her devotion to her family and her home state not as a limiting force on her professional aspirations, but as a strength.
+Many of the female observers in Shinn’s ACA network encountered significant difficulty in their attempts at balancing their observations with their other household duties, and few of them had family members willing to assist them in their observations.
+Shinn, however, had the unique privilege of support within her family system, such that she could observe Ruth without trouble, or she could rely on her mother or sister-in-law to provide her with data.
+Shinn initiated research that would eventually change the way that children are understood and taught, thereby contributing to the betterment of California, without sacrificing her roles as a daughter, sister, and aunt.
+She used her platform, both as an editor and as a researcher, to draw attention to causes that mattered to her, and these causes were grounded in values pertaining to family, education, and homeland loyalty.

 Lilian Bridgman designed Shinn's home that was located on her family's property in Niles in 1916 and finished in 1917.
 The home was moved to Peralta Road around 1958, because of gravel quarrying operations along Alameda Creek and possibly because of flooding and still exists today as a private home.

-She lived at her home for a quarter of a century at Niles, California, where she died at the age of 82 in 1940.
+She lived at her home for a quarter of a century in Niles, California, where she died at the age of 82 in 1940.
 The New York Times published her obituary on August 15, 1940, two days after she died.